Search skillsforcare.org.uk

 Candidates should supply references when they apply for the job.
 They are the name and contact details of someone that knows them, usually a previous employer.

-They help you to make sure that the information that people have told you is correct.
+References ensure the information provided is correct.
 It is also good to have the opinion of someone who already knows the person that you want to employ.
 You can ask for a reference in writing and by telephone.

 • Request a reference in writing